 The Pool Statistics page discloses the prefix, pool number and CUSIP number of the pool, the issue date of the certificates, the principal balance of the pool on the issue date, the pass-through rate for the pool and the distribution date for the pool.
 In addition, we will disclose certain characteristics of the underlying mortgage loans in the pool.
-Although the characteristics included in the pool statistics for any particular pool may vary, the pool statistics generally include the characteristics listed below and may include other characteristics where appropriate.
+Although the characteristics included in the pool statistics for any particular pool may vary, the pool statistics generally include the characteristics listed in Exhibit B to this prospectus.
 In addition, some of the characteristics are applicable only to multifamily ARM loans.
+Certificateholders should determine for themselves how to use the pool statistics.